Complete Constant Mean Curvature surfaces in homogeneous spaces: The geometry of surfaces in homogeneous spaces

 It is not hard to verify that if $\alpha $ is a complete curve of geodesic curvature $2H$ on $\m (\kappa)$, then $\Sigma = \pi ^{-1}(\alpha)$ is complete and has constant mean curvature $H$.
 Moreover, these cylinders are characterized by $\nu \equiv 0$.

 We now state two results about the classification of $H-$surfaces.
 They will be used in Sections \ref{SKnonnegative} and \ref{SKnonpositive}, but we prove them in Section \ref{Snuconstant} and Section \ref{Sqconstant} for the sake of clarity.
 The first one concerns $H-$surfaces for which the angle function is constant.
+However, we need to introduce a family of surfaces that appear in the classification: